 Will new highways keep Miami’s leaking sewer lines, septic systems, and pollutants from getting into the bay during King Tides?

 Florida is at a crossroad (pun intended).
-Our growth rate is still on record pace with 1,000 new residents everyday, and until COVID hit, we were swimming in record-numbers of tourists.
-The reason everyone visits and moves here is because of our diverse and beautiful blue waters – but those very waters are being impacted by our antiquated infrastructure.
+Our growth rate is still on record pace with 900+ new residents everyday and over 100 million tourists come to our shores every year!
+The reason everyone visits and moves here is because of our diverse and beautiful blue waters — but those very waters are being impacted by our antiquated infrastructure.
 Our decades-old stormwater and sewage systems haven’t been able to handle the demands on the systems for years, and exacerbating the problem are the continued growth and climate change.
 Will more asphalt prepare us for more toilets flushing, tropical systems, larger rain events, and rising seas?